-All data generated by Stamus Security Platform such as alerts, protocol transactions, sightings events or HostID information, may be exported and shared with any SIEM or SOAR system.
+All data generated by Stamus Security Platform (with the Stamus ND/NDR license tiers), such as alerts, protocol transactions, sightings events or Host Insights information, may be exported and shared with any SIEM or SOAR system.

 Over 4000 fields are available -- from domain requests, http user agents used, hostnames, usernames logged in -- to encrypted analysis including JA3/JA3S fingerprinting, TLS certificates and more.
+You can find a reference to all fields here https://docs.stamus-networks.com/developer-corner/data-structure.html

-Any query of the Stamus Security Platform data (protocol transaction or alert logs) can be exported via a regular JSON log query or visualization export.
+Any query of the Stamus Networks data (protocol transaction or alert logs) can be exported via a regular JSON log query or visualization export.